The Internet Marketing Blueprint for Unstoppable Results

 Quick Start Campaign

-With the Quick Start Campaign, you generate a lead through your squeeze page, then send them a sequence of emails that drive them to a sales letter, video, or to a sales person to make the sale as you can see below.
+With the Quick Start Campaign, you generate a lead through your squeeze page, then send them a sequence of emails that drive them to a sales letter, video, or to a sales person to make the sale.
 The Quick Start Campaign is great if you’re looking for a simple campaign for a low cost product.

 A Bonding Campaign is similar to a Quick Start campaign, but it’s designed for higher priced products and services.
 Instead of generating a lead through your squeeze page, then driving them to a sales letter, video, or sales person, you send them a sequence of bonding emails to establish a relationship and credibility with them before you pitch.